kojiGit55/T.T.Score/docs/PrivacyPolicy/English.md

 nakashima2580@icloud.com

 ### Privacy Policy
-We don't collet any personal data in "T.T.Score".
+We don't collect any personal data in "T.T.Score".